Capgemini/osce-pair-programming/README.md

 ### Requirement 3

-There have been complaints that the service occasionally gives the wrong price.
-No firm examples have been provided yet but this seems to happen most often at the end of the month.
+There have been complaints that the service occasionally fails, usually (but not always) at the end of a month.
+The last report of a failure was on the 31st July 2020.
-Whilst the code is being looked at to add new prices the client has asked you to see if you can replicate the issue and provide a fix.
+The client has asked you to see if you can replicate the issue and provide a fix.

 ### Requirement 4